AAOMPT sSIG Local Guidelines

 What role do mentors play at each meeting?

 The president of the group must be a member of AAOMPT, and should be held by a second or third year DPT student.
-The position involves working with peers to establish a schedule for the semester, communicating with the AAOMPT Member at Large about the group, and working directly with the mentor on teaching materials.
+The position involves working with peers to establish a schedule for the semester, communicating with the AAOMPT Member at Large and Associate Director for Program Development about the group, and working directly with the mentor on teaching materials.
 Furthermore, the president will teach and will delegate teaching materials to peers during student led meetings.
 Further responsibilities include writing one blog post for the AAOMPT blog per semester about the group.
 For example, the blog may provide a summary of an interesting topic or discussion the group had, and may provide pictures to engage the audience.
 Lastly, the president will respond to a quarterly questionnaire to update AAOMPT leadership on ASL group status.

 The vice president must be a member of AAOMPT, and should be held by a first or second year student.
 The vice president will assist the president in communicating with mentors, teaching, generating teaching material, and writing blog posts for AAOMPT.